Starter Practice Plans

 Key Points

 Work on controlling the ball and executing good jump stops.
 Remind the players to keep their head up so they don’t run into each other and can avoid being tagged.
-Players cannot be un-tagged in this game.

 Passing